 Forex Expo Dubai 2025 Nears Sell-Out As Over 250 Global Brands Confirm Participation

-The 8th edition of Forex Expo Dubai is nearing full capacity, with over 250 top-tier forex and fintech brands already confirmed to exhibit.
-Taking place on 6–7 October 2025 at the Dubai World Trade Centre , the expo has become the go-to meeting place for industry players aiming to scale their presence across the Middle East, Africa, and beyond - serving as a gateway to unmatched exposure, powerful networking, and direct access to thousands of traders, investors, and brokers from around the globe.

-From its debut in 2019 with just 50 exhibiting companies, Forex Expo Dubai has experienced phenomenal growth, transforming into one of the world's most influential forex & trading events .
-Today, it stands as one of the largest forex gatherings globally, offering brands the opportunity to drive real business outcomes through high-impact engagement and expanded visibility across priority trading markets worldwide.

-Top-tier participants already confirmed for this year's edition include ADSS, Alpari, CFI Financial Group, CXM, Eightcap, Exness, IC Markets, Ingot, JustMarkets, Kanak Capital Markets, Traze, Valetax, Vantage, VT Markets, xChief, XM, XS.com, - reinforcing the event's credibility and continued upward trajectory.
+Top-tier participants already confirmed for this year's edition include ADSS, Alpari, CFI Financial Group, CXM, Eightcap, Exness, IC Markets, Ingot, JustMarkets, Kanak Capital Markets, Traze, Valetax, Vantage, VT Markets, xChief, XM, XS, among others - reinforcing the event's credibility and continued upward trajectory.

-With a surge in space requirements driven by strong demand from key industry players, the 2025 edition of is now entering its final phase of stand confirmations.
+With a surge in space requirements driven by strong demand from key industry players, the 2025 edition of Forex Expo Dubai is now entering its final phase of stand confirmations .

 Commenting on the strong momentum, Niyaz Mohamed , Commercial Director at HQ MENA - organizers of Forex Expo Dubai , stated: